Pokemon Card Grades Explained

 BGS Subgrades Explained

-BGS (Beckett Grading Services) is known for its detailed subgrade system.
-Unlike PSA, BGS breaks down the overall grade into four separate scores, giving collectors full transparency on exactly why a card received its grade.
+BGS (Beckett Grading Services) differentiates itself through its detailed subgrade system.
+Where PSA provides a single overall grade, BGS breaks down the evaluation into four individual scores displayed on the label.
+This transparency appeals to collectors who want to understand exactly why a card received its grade.

 Centering